 Seeing a “DOT not authorized” notification is never fun.
 If your DOT status is labeled “not authorized,” this means you are not allowed to operate as a for-hire driver or carrier in interstate commerce.
 You must ensure that your operating authority has become active before the status can be changed to "authorized" in the FMCSA online systems.
 Why Is My DOT Number Not Authorized?

 Take some time to review and update your information accordingly so that you can get back on the road safely and legally.
-Also, you can contact our organization and we can assist you in getting your authority with the DOT and FCSA authorized ASAP.
+Also, you can contact our organization, and we can assist you in getting your authority with the DOT and FCSA authorized ASAP.
 Read here about Starting a Trucking Company Correctly.

 Why Does My Operating Authority Status State: “Not Authorized”?

-If you've applied for an FMCSA operating authority number and it is showing as “not authorized”, don't worry.
+If you've applied for an FMCSA operating authority number and it is showing as “not authorized,” don't worry.
 This likely simply means that your application is still being processed.
 As such, you'll just have to wait until the processing of your application is complete before you can start operating legally under your new operating authority number.
 How To Request the DOT PIN Number?

 More Information About the “Not Authorized” Status

-Once you have submitted your application to the FMCSA, you will need to wait for your status to update.
+Once you have submitted your application to the FMCSA, you must wait for your status to update.
 Processing times can vary depending on the number of applications filed and other internal factors, so there is not much that you can do to speed up the process.
 The best thing to do is check your status regularly until it changes.
 Be sure to keep an eye out - once it updates, you'll be one step closer to obtaining your authority!
-Also, take a look at Drug and Alcohol Program policy.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?